1) Dominique Wilkins (Jazz, 1982)

 7) Danny Ferry (Clippers, 1989)

-Playing professionally in Europe is a commonplace alternative now for anyone who feels scorned by the NBA but it was quite the novelty in 1989.
-But for Ferry, the #2 pick out of Duke, suiting up for Il Messagaro Roma in Italy’s Serie A beat playing for the Clippers team that drafted him.
-At least they were a contender in their respective league and didn’t have a similarly sized and skilled player like Danny Manning, whom Los Angeles had drafted #1 overall just one year prior.
-Ferry became just the second NBA draftee to spurn a rookie contract for a European one (Jose Ortiz did so in 1987 as well, though it was specifically to retain his Olympic eligibility for his native Puerto Rico) and the bold move was a throwback to the days when players could leverage ABA and NBA franchises against each other in contract negotiations.
-Left with few options, the Clippers traded Ferry’s rights with recent first round bust Reggie Williams to the Cavaliers in exchange for Ron Harper and two first round picks.
+American players in Europe is a commonplace alternative now but it was quite the novelty in 1989.
+For Ferry, the #2 pick out of Duke, suiting up for Il Messagaro Roma in Italy’s Serie A beat playing for the Clippers.
+At least they were a contender in their respective league and didn’t have a similarly sized and skilled player like Danny Manning, the #1 overall pick just one year prior.
+He technically wasn’t the first NBA draftee to opt for a European league instead but Ferry was the most high profile player to do so.
+The bold move was a throwback to the days when players could leverage ABA and NBA franchises against each other in contract negotiations.
+Left with few options, the Clippers traded Ferry’s rights along with Reggie Williams to the Cavaliers in exchange for Ron Harper and two first round picks.
 Unsurprisingly for a trade involving these two star-crossed franchises, it arguably turned out poorly for everyone involved.
-Ferry never lived up to his #2 pick status or the massive $34 million contract the Cavs lavished on him, averaging just 7.8 points and 2.8 rebounds per game in 10 seasons in Cleveland, that included just three total playoff series wins.
-He did eventually win a championship as a role player on the ’02-’03 Spurs.
-Meanwhile, Harper had some good moments for the Clippers but mostly struggled with the effects of tearing his right knee.
+Ferry was lavished with a $34 million contract by the Cavs and never lived up, becoming more of a role player in 10 seasons.
+Harper had some good moments for the Clippers early on until a torn knee hampered him for the rest of his career.

 8) Royce White (Rockets, 2012)